 Kent State University’s Salem and East Liverpool campuses, in collaboration with the local community, are building a stronger pathway from the schools to our university classrooms by creating a program that will serve first-generation students in and around Columbiana County.
 The development phase of the project was made possible by an AmeriCorps grant through the VISTA program in partnership with Ohio Campus Compact.
-Currently, the Rural Scholars Program is supported by Kent State University at Salem and East Liverpool with the generous assistance of Consumers National Bank, the Rachel Boyce Lang Charitable Trust, and the Salem Community Foundation.
+Currently, the Rural Scholars Program is supported by Kent State University at Salem and East Liverpool with the generous assistance of community partners listed below.

 The Rural Scholars Program will offer extended college access support to selected students across the K-16 continuum, making the excellence characteristic of a Kent education accessible to students of all ages.
 Our goal is to ensure that students who participate in our program attend and complete successfully their chosen course of study in college or other post-secondary training, ultimately reinvesting their energies and talents in the local community.